-Generally the Spicy Shrimp Roll is made as Uramaki (inside out roll), but you are welcome to try it as Futomaki as well!
+Generally, the Spicy Shrimp Roll is made as Uramaki (inside-out roll), but you are welcome to try it as Futomaki as well!

-1. After you have your sushi station set up (cutting board, knife, bowl of water, rice, etc.), put your seasoned rice on a half sheet of nori and sprinkle some roasted sesame seeds.
+1. After you have your sushi station set up (cutting board, knife, a bowl of water, rice, etc.), put your seasoned rice on a half sheet of nori and sprinkle some roasted sesame seeds.

 2. Flip over your rice mat and spread some of your spicy shrimp salad along the center.
 Make sure that your shrimp salad has a diameter no larger than approx. 2 cm.

-3. Now its time to roll.
+3. Now it’s time to roll.
 Using your thumbs underneath the sushi mat and your fingers along the spicy shrimp salad, roll it up.
 For more detailed instructions on how to roll, check out the How to Roll Sushi page.

 Remember mentioning how important it was to dry the shrimp?
 Here’s where you will notice the difference.
 If your shrimp is too wet, rolling will be extremely difficult: your shrimp salad will squeeze out the ends of the roll, your nori will become soggy, and your roll will completely fall apart when you cut it.